-For the past three decades, driving enthusiasts from around the world have gathered on the third Sunday of May and September in the Nevada high desert for the running of two truly unique automotive events.
-Their amazing journey traverses 90 to 120 miles of closed, two-lane public highway, comprised of long fast straights, sweeping corners, blind dips, even carving through a twisty canyon.
-The current course record stands at 219.6430 mph average speed, as recognized by the Guinness Book of World Records.
+For over the past three decades, driving enthusiasts from around the world have gathered on the third Sunday of May and September in the Nevada high desert for the running of two truly unique automotive events.
+Their amazing journey traverses 90 to 122 miles of closed, two-lane public highway, comprising of long fast straights, sweeping corners, blind dips, even carving through a twisty canyon.
+The current course record for the 90 miles stands at 219.6430 mph average speed, as recognized by the Guinness Book of World Records.
 The best part is, if you’ve got the nerve, a little cash, and a fast ride, you too can join them to run as fast as you can, legally, down a public highway.
-Welcome to the Silver State Classic Challenge!

 SSCC offers two completely different types of Open Road Racing event formats.
-The NORC in May is a two-way event, totaling 119.78 miles (59.89 each way), with a weekend packed full of gearhead activities, and an awards banquet after-party held in the charming, rustic mining town of Ely, Nevada.
-The SSCC in September is our classic 90-mile, one-way event, with additional activities held in Ely, and the SSCC awards banquet after-party is held at the historic Sam’s Town Casino Hotel in fabulous Las Vegas, Nevada.
+The NORC in May is a two-way event, totaling 122.57 miles (61.23 each way), with a weekend packed full of gearhead activities, and an awards banquet held in the charming, rustic mining town of Ely, Nevada.
+The SSCC in September is our classic 90-mile, one-way event, with the weekend packed full of activities and an awards banquet held back in the rustic mining town of Ely, Nevada.

 SSCC events are based on time, speed, and distance.
-Classes begin at 95 mph, and increase in 5 mph increments up through the 160 mph class, with a 170 mph, 180 mph, and an Unlimited, top speed class.
-Vehicles start one at a time, in one minute intervals against a GPS timing clock, and attempt to break the beam at the finish line as close as possible to their speed class target time.
-First, Second and Third place trophies are awarded to the Driver and Navigator/Co-driver in each class, based on most accurate elapsed time targets achieved, as measured by SSCC timing equipment.
-Trophies are also awarded to drivers of our companion One-Mile and Half-Mile Shootout events, both held on race weekends in conjunction with our Open Road Racing events.
+Classes begin at 95 mph and increase in 5 mph increments up though the 160 mph class, with a 170 mph, 180 mph, and an Unlimited, top speed class.
+Vehicles start one at a time, in one-minute intervals against a GPS timing clock and attempt to break the beam at the finish line as close as possible to their speed class target time.
+First, Second and Third place awards are awarded to the Driver and Navigator/Co-driver in each class, based on most accurate elapsed time targets achieved, as measured by SSCC timing equipment.
+Awards are also presented to the drivers of our companion Half-Mile and One-Mile Shootout events, both held on race weekends in conjunction with our Open Road Racing events.

-SSCC events are open to anyone 18 years of age or older with a valid driver’s license and a roadworthy vehicle, providing the driver, navigator, car and safety gear all pass a safety technical inspection.
-Please see our rule book on this site for further details.
-All entrants will receive a set of course notes and a pre-race DVD to help them prepare for their event.
+SSCC events are open to anyone 18 years of age or older with a valid driver’s license and a roadworthy vehicle, providing the driver, navigator, car, and safety gear all pass a safety technical inspection.
+Please see out rule book on this site for further details.
+All entrants will receive a set of course notes and can view our pre-race video on our web site to help them prepare for their event.

-All first-time SSCC participants are considered rookies, and may enter classes ranging from 95 mph up to 110 mph, determined by their vehicle capabilities and safety equipment, and each Driver and Navigator/Co-Driver’s comfort level.
+All first-time SSCC participants are considered rookies and may enter classes ranging from 95 mph up to 110 mph, determined by their vehicle capabilities and safety equipment, and each Driver and Navigator/Co-driver’s comfort level.
 All rookies must also attend an SSCC rookie driver school.
 Those with documented Open Road Racing or other equivalent racing experience, or those who hold racing licenses from select sanctioned racing bodies, may be eligible to obtain a waiver from rookie school.
-Please see our rule book for details, and contact us to submit qualifications to our SSCC Race Director for rookie school waiver requests.
+Please see our rule book for details and contact us to submit qualifications to our SSCC Event Director for rookie school waiver requests.

-During the NORC event in May, registration packet pickup will be held in Ely, Nevada.
-For the SSCC event in September, registration will be held at Sam’s Town Casino and Hotel in Las Vegas, along with a technical inspection session.
-There is a Press Conference/Luncheon open to all participants, crews, Ham radio operators, and course workers of SSCC events.
-Following Thursday morning rookie school (NORC), or after the luncheon (SSCC), a caravan of participants will depart for a fun drive to Ely, roughly 240 miles North of Las Vegas, with a pit stop in Ash Springs for refueling and snacks.
-Along the way, rookies in the caravan will have a chance to preview the course, and ask questions about the road.
-Upon arrival in Ely, there will be an evening welcome party and pub crawl.
+During the NORC event in May and SSCC event in September, registration packet pickup is held in Ely, Nevada.
+Following Thursday morning rookie school (NORC) and (SSCC), a caravan of participants will depart for a fun drive to Ely, roughly 240 miles North of Las Vegas, with a pit stop in Alamo for refueling and snacks.
+Along the way, rookies in the caravan will have a chance to preview the course and ask questions about the road.
+Upon arrival in Ely, there will be a fun event for all to attend.

 For drivers who want to test their cars at speed, or perform final tuning and reliability checks before the Open Road Race on Sunday, SSCC offers Half-Mile and One-Mile Shootout events on Friday morning on Nevada Highway 490, just North of Ely.
-All Shootout participants pay an additional fee at registration, and must pass a formal technical inspection prior to running in these events.
-Participants will be allowed three runs down the closed highway, with their highest speed of three runs scoring towards potentially winning 1st, 2nd, and 3rd place trophies.
+All Shootout participants pay an additional fee at registration and must pass a formal technical inspection prior to running in these events.
+Participants will be allowed three runs down the closed highway, with their highest speed of three runs scoring towards potentially winning 1st, 2nd and 3rd place awards.

-The grand finale takes place Sunday evening with an Awards Banquet in Ely (NORC), or Las Vegas (SSCC), during which cocktails and dinner are enjoyed.
-Tales of amazing feats related to tearing open the space-time continuum, hilarious navigator hijinks, and countless stopwatch shenanigans will be told in a way only SSCC veterans can share, as the highly anticipated announcements of who bested the time clock to win, place, or show in each speed class are read aloud.
+The grand finale takes place Sunday evening with an awards Banquet in Ely (NORC) and (SSCC), during which cocktails and dinner are enjoyed.
+Tales of amazing feats related to tearing open the space-time continuum, hilarious navigator hijinks, and countless stopwatch shenanigans will be told in a way only SSCC veterans can share, as the highly anticipated announcements of who bested the time clock to win, place or show in each speed class are read aloud.
 It is truly an evening not to be missed by NORC and SSCC veterans and rookies alike.
-Shock, awe, tears of joy, and the taste of cake are all but guaranteed to one and all.
+Shock, awe, and tears of joy are all guaranteed to one and all.